freiding/AutomatedTestingWebApp/README.md

   - Open circles page
   - Click on circle "Create new circle"
   - Input new circle title in textField "Circle title" on opened frame
-  - Click on button create
+  - Click on button "Create empty circle"
   - Equals original title with last circle
-  - DeleteLastCircle()
+  - Get circles list
+  - Get last item in list
+  - Click on this cirlce
+  - Click on button "Delete cirle"
+  - In opened frame click on checbox "Confirm" and click on button "Delete this cirlce"

 ##### Correctness: 90%